brython-dev/brython/README.md

 [French](http://brython.info/doc/fr/index.html),
 [Spanish](http://brython.info/doc/es/index.html) and
 [Portuguese](http://brython.info/doc/pt/index.html).
-The most updated docs usually are the English version so if you want to be up-to-date, please, use that version.
+The most updated docs usually are the English and French versions so if you want to be up-to-date, please, use these versions.

 Questions, feedback, issues, new features...